notTypecast/Cond/README.md

 # Cond - Numeric data type

 **Cond** is a custom numeric data type for Python 3.
 It supports most operations that are legal on a regular data type, while adding some new properties.
+It can be installed using `pip3 install cond`.

 ***The idea***